shirakaba/react-nativescript-site/docs/layouts/grid.md

 ---
 <!-- contributors: [shirakaba, rigor789, ikoevska] -->

-`<$GridLayout>` is a React wrapper around `GridLayout`, a layout container that lets you arrange its child elements in a table-like manner.
+`<gridLayout>` is a React wrapper around `GridLayout`, a layout container that lets you arrange its child elements in a table-like manner.

 The grid consists of rows, columns, and cells.
 A cell can span one or more rows and one or more columns.
 It can contain multiple child elements which can span over multiple rows and columns, and even overlap each other.

-By default, `<$GridLayout>` has one column and one row.
+By default, `<gridLayout>` has one column and one row.
 You can add columns and rows by configuring the `columns` and the `rows` properties (which take an array of `ItemSpec` instances to describe their dimensionality).

 You can set a fixed size for column width and row height or you can create them in a responsive manner: